jeremydaly/lambda-api/README.md

 api.use(['/comments','/users/:userId','/posts/*'],(req,res,next) => { next() })
 ```

 Path matching checks both the supplied `path` and the defined `route`.
-This means that parameterize paths can be matched by either the parameter (e.g. `/users/:param1`) or by an exact matching path (e.g. `/users/123`).
+This means that parameterized paths can be matched by either the parameter (e.g. `/users/:param1`) or by an exact matching path (e.g. `/users/123`).

 ## Clean Up